 Better Data Security

-Because hard disk drives rely on physical spinning, they’re far more prone to mechanical failure than solid state drives.
+Because hard disk drives rely on physical spinning, they’re far more prone to mechanical failure than solid-state drives.
 And if a drive fails, you’re at risk for data loss.
-Hosting providers try to mitigate this flaw with HDDs by using RAID backup system (Redundant Array of Inexpensive Disks), but the risk still remains to an extent.
+Hosting providers try to mitigate this flaw with HDDs by using a RAID backup system (Redundant Array of Inexpensive Disks), but the risk still remains to an extent.
 And while an effective backup strategy can further mitigate your risk, it’s still much nicer to not have to worry about your primary drive.
 In addition to generally having longer lifespans, SSDs are also more resistant to physical damage like bumps or drops.
-For anyone who cares about their data, website, selecting a hosting company that offers SSD is a smart choice.
+Selecting a hosting company that offers SSD is a smart choice for anyone who cares about their data and website.

 Lower Power Usage – More Friendly to the Environment

-Solid state drives typically only use about 20% of the power needed for spinning hard disk drives.
-When scaled up over hundreds of servers, this is a huge savings in power.
+Solid-state drives typically only use about 20% of the power needed for spinning hard disk drives.
+When scaled up over hundreds of servers, this is a huge saving in power.
 So, if you care about the environment and lowering electricity consumption, you’ll definitely want to choose SSD hosting.

 Better For Database Intensive Uses Like eCommerce or Forums